 Considering Mr Fitzpatrick’s ‘racist’ remarks and now that the former Deputy Mayor, Cllr Shiria Khatun, has revealed these allegations in a public video interview – in the absence of any rebuttals, action or clarifications from the Labour Party – many viewers and residents would not be wrong to conclude that institutional bullying and racism is still rife unabated in Tower Hamlet Labour party.

 IN TOWER HAMLETS: A VOTE FOR LABOUR IS A VOTE FOR TORIES

-The recent incidents remind us, yet again, how once treasured Labour brand and its mandate is being tarnished in the historic East End by vested interests while certain right-wing Labour party members and politicians are being protected by a powerful clique even though they abuse and use the Labour rose for their personal benefits.
+The recent incidents remind us, yet again, how the once treasured Labour brand and its mandate are being tarnished in the historic East End by vested interests while certain right-wing Labour party members and politicians are being protected by a powerful clique even though they abuse and use the Labour rose for their benefits.

 Enough is enough.

 We have not even analysed Tower Hamlets Labour’s policy choices, budget cuts, broken promises and systematic collusion with the Tories in this piece which provide a compelling case that they have consistently acted against true Labour values and campaigned against its leader Jeremy Corbyn.
 No wonder more and more people now believe that, in Tower Hamlets, a vote for Labour is a vote for Tories due to the influence the Tories wield over the Labour Mayor Biggs because he came to power with their votes in 2015, local party’s behaviour, Mayor Biggs’s policy choices and the brutal cuts.